qlows/full_stack/Lab Test 2/101232721_comp2123_labtest2/README.md

 # Getting Started with Weather App

-Weather app using API, React, and axios.
+Weather app using API, Postman, React, and axios.

 Here you can get the weather of the location entered.